Yasmin Rashid: 2024 Claimed Victory against Nawaz Sharif

+Legal Issue

+In May 2023, following the nationwide protests and riots that broke out after the arrest of Imran Khan, Dr. Yasmin Rashid was detained and subsequently faced multiple legal cases.
+In December 2025, an anti-terrorism court in Lahore sentenced her to 10 years in prison in connection with cases related to the May 9 riots.

 Family

 She is married to Rashid Nabi Malik.
 Her husband belongs to a prominent political family.
 He is the son of the former Punjab Minister of Education Malik Ghulam Nabi.
 Her brother-in-law, Shahid Nabi Malik, remained affiliated with the Pakistan Peoples Party and was their candidate in the general elections in 1990 and 1993.